hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_partitioning/partitioning.md

 * **Package Operations are not partition aware**: Package operations will only create, update and query resources in the default partition.

-* **Advanced Elasticsearch indexing is not partition optimized**: The results are correction partitioned, but the extended indexing is not optimized to account for partitions.
+* **Advanced Elasticsearch indexing is not partition optimized**: The results are correctly partitioned, but the extended indexing is not optimized to account for partitions.